-This time our smarter-than-you protagonist Robert Langdon is called upon once again in a race against time to save humanity from an impending global crisis.
-The clock is ticking and the consequences if he fails have pandemic implications.
+This time our smarter-than-thou protagonist Robert Langdon is called upon once again in a race against time to save humanity from yet another impending global crisis.
+The clock is ticking and the consequences, if he fails, have pandemic implications.

-Robert Langdon is clearly the one who got away — the six-foot dreamboat Brown once fell in love with or always wanted to be.
+Robert Langdon as a character reads like the one who got away — the six-foot dreamboat Brown once fell in love with or always wanted to be.
 But he too is a poorly developed character.
 His traits and ticks are tacked on like an afterthought rather than fleshed out in a way that lets us get to know him.
-He is a professor-shaped human with little carbon-based humanity and almost no personality.
-For five books we’ve watched Brown stack the same Jenga blocks to make the man of his dreams: The Harvard Professor block is on the bottom as it is strong enough to support the lesser weight of the rest — six feet tall, lanky swimmer, eidetic memory, suffers from claustrophobia, and is a contented bachelor.
+He is a professor-shaped bachelor with little carbon-based humanity and almost no personality.
+For five books we’ve watched Brown stack the same Jenga blocks to fashion either the man of his dreams or the man he wishes he were: The Harvard Professor block is on the bottom as it is strong enough to support the lesser weight of the other components: six feet tall, lanky swimmer, eidetic memory, suffers from claustrophobia, contented bachelor.
 That he wears a Mickey Mouse watch to “remind himself not to take life too seriously” is more of a subtraction than an addition of character in Brown’s heavy-handed attempt to make Langdon seem real.

 Like a realtor who stages a home before the open house, Brown slaps together precious few details to fan out on an end table.
 The story offers the occasional generic landscape painting on an entryway wall, some empty vases on the mantel, a Harris tweed draped over the back of a dining room chair and some Ferragamo flats kicked off by the bed.
 But everybody knows that nobody lives here.
 And no one reading this book will see themselves in this story or feel themselves living this experience through our tall, dark and handsome hero.
 This is a classic case of the lights are on but no one’s home.